mvaltas/mead/README.md

 ![Example](examples/imgs/readme_ex.png)

-The directory `examples/` has other examples of this framework usage.
+The directory `examples/` contains other examples of this framework usage.